FernandoVezzali/pattern-strategy/README.md

 # The Strategy Pattern

-Simple exercise where we are going to implement The Strategy Pattern in a small MVC application.
+Simple exercise where we are going to apply The Strategy Pattern in a small C# application.

-You can compare the application's code [before](https://github.com/FernandoVezzali/pattern-strategy/tree/master/Before) and [after](https://github.com/FernandoVezzali/pattern-strategy/tree/master/After) the refactoring process.
+Disclaimer: This is not about MVC, we will be focused in the domain layer.

+Our case study will be the ShippingCostCalculator class, we will redesign this class, improving it by applying the strategy patter.

 Folder Structure: